ShyLU node: On-node Scalable Solvers and Preconditioners Recent Progresses and Current Performance: Introduction

 \section{Introduction}

-ShyLU-node is an open-source software package designed to provide the scalable solution of the linear system of equations, $Ax=b$, on a compute node (either on multicore CPUs or on a single GPU).
-It is one of the open-source Trilinos software packages~\cite{trilinos,Trilinos-website} that are used to build large-scale scientific or engineering applications (in particular, for the mission-critical applications at Sandia, and other US, National Laboratories).
+ShyLU-node is a software package designed to provide the scalable solution of the linear system of equations, $Ax=b$, on a compute node (either on multicore CPUs or on a single GPU).
+It is one of the open-source Trilinos software packages~\cite{trilinos} used to support large-scale scientific or engineering applications (in particular, for mission-critical applications at Sandia and other US National Laboratories).
+Trilinos is maintained and available on GitHub~\cite{Trilinos-website}.

-Within the Trilinos software stack, ShyLU-node is used as a stand-alone linear solver for a global problem, as the local subdomain solver for domain decomposition (DD) preconditioner, or as the coarse-problem solver in algebraic multi-grid preconditioner.
+Within the Trilinos software stack, ShyLU-node is used as a stand-alone linear solver for a global problem, as the local subdomain solver for domain decomposition (DD) preconditioner, or as the coarse-problem solver in an algebraic multigrid preconditioner.
 In many cases, the scalable on-node solvers can play an important role for achieving a high performance of the overall linear solvers and of the application simulations as they can be a significant part of the total simulation time.
-For instance, even though DD methods provide an effective framework to construct a scalable prconditioner for solving a large-scale linear system on a distributed-memory computer, its performance may depend greatly on the performance of the local subdomain solvers (as we will show in Section~\ref{sec:tacho}).
+For instance, even though DD methods provide an effective framework to construct a scalable preconditioner for solving a large-scale linear system on a distributed-memory computer, its performance may greatly depend on the performance of the local subdomain solvers (as we will show in Section~\ref{sec:tacho}).